-Schools will need to apply via the School Link Coordinator.
+Schools will need to apply via the School Liaison & Admissions Manager.
 Please encourage students to refrain from applying through the main College site.
-Once an application is received, we will request a copy of the learner’s EHCP to send to our learning support team.
-If we feel we can meet the needs of the learner without the support of the School; we will recommend that the learner reapplies as a purely Wiltshire College student.
+Once an application is received, we will request a copy of the learner’s EHCP to send to our Inclusion & Support Team.
+If we feel we can meet the needs of the learner without the support of the school; we will recommend that the learner reapplies as a purely Wiltshire College & University Centre student.
 If there are elements of a learner’s plan that we cannot meet e.g. residential care, then we will continue with the application for the learner and cost up a support package.

-From 2022/23 we will not be permitting external support from Schools to support learners in meeting their EHCP targets in College.
-This is so that we can be confident that we are providing an equal and quality experience for all Wiltshire College learners.
-As a result, we will cost up a support package and agree it with the School, using our own team to support learners.
-We will, of course, ensure Schools are fully informed of their learners’ achievement, progression, behaviour, and safeguarding, as is our standard practice.
+We will not be permitting external support from schools to support learners in meeting their EHCP targets in College.
+This is so that we can be confident that we are providing an equal and quality experience for all Wiltshire College & University Centre learners.
+As a result, we will cost up a support package and agree it with the school, using our own team to support learners.
+We will, of course, ensure schools are fully informed of their learners’ achievement, progression, behaviour and safeguarding, as is our standard practice.

-All courses are for one day a week from 9am-2pm, not all courses are available on all campuses so please check the timetable below to know where courses are taking place and on which days.
+All courses are for one day a week from 9am-2pm, not all courses are available on all campuses so please check the timetable to know where courses are taking place and on which days.
 All courses come with a qualification ranging from Entry Level 3 to Level 2.
-The level achieved on each course is currently to be certified.

-On this one-year course, you will learn and become confident in how engines and machinery work.
+On this course you will learn how engines and machinery work.
 You’ll learn the difference between petrol and diesel engines, electrics and electronics, transmissions, hydraulics and much more.
 You’ll be shown by our lecturers how to operate a wide range of farm machinery, from a gator to more general equipment such as fertilisers, spreaders and sprayers.
-Your time at college will give you a real idea of how the agriculture and land-based engineering industries operate.
-You’ll be immersed in an industry standard environment from day one, and will achieve a qualification which will give you a head start that will be useful to you whether you want to study further, progress onto an apprenticeship or seek employment post 16.
+Your time at College will give you an understanding of how the agricultural and land-based engineering industries operate.
+You’ll be immersed in an industry standard environment from day one and will achieve a qualification which will give you a head start whether you want to study further, progress onto an apprenticeship or seek employment post-16.

 Land based studies

 This is year one of a two-year programme.
-You will get a taster of a range of land-based activities.
-In Animal Care.
-You will experience life caring for small animals ranging from reptiles, rodents, goats, donkeys, guinea pigs, rabbits and aviaries.
-You will work behind the scenes of our purpose-built wildlife park at Lackham college, learning about animal habitats and how to provide the best enrichment for the animals in your care.
-In Agriculture you will learn about the farming environment, including about growing crops, looking after the land, caring for the Lackham college farm animals (Cows, pigs, sheep and ever Deer!) and working with the most up-to-date farming technology.
+You will get a taster of a range of land-based studies.
+In Animal Care you will experience caring for small animals ranging from reptiles, rodents, goats, donkeys, guinea pigs, rabbits and birds.
+You will work behind the scenes in our purpose-built wildlife park at Lackham campus, learning about animal habitats and how to provide the best enrichment for the animals in your care.
+In Agriculture you will learn about the farming environment, including crop management, looking after the land, caring for our farm animals (cows, pigs and sheep) and working with the most up-to-date farming technology.
 At the end of this year, you will need to choose between Agriculture or Animal care to complete your qualification.

 Sport and Public services

 This is a combined course that provides you with a taster of the Sport and the Public Services Industries.
-The Units you will cover include coaching skills and training for fitness; these are skills you will need to work within Sport and Public service sectors.
-Alongside this you will study how Exercise effects the body, you will play sports (such as Badminton, Football, Rugby and Hockey) and you will assist in planning and taking part in an Inter-College sports day in the summer term.
+The units you will cover include coaching skills and training for fitness; these are skills you will need to work within the Sport and Public Service sectors.
+Alongside this you will study how exercise effects the body and you will play sports such as Badminton, Football, Rugby and Hockey.
+You will assist in planning and taking part in an Inter-College Sports Day in the summer term.
 You will also learn how to develop a personal progressive plan to improve your own fitness.
-This could lead on to a Level 1 or Level 2 course Public Services and Sport course Post-16.
+This could lead on to a Level 1 or Level 2 Sport or Public Services course post-16.

 The curriculum areas we offer vary per campus: